 Current Project Operation

-The project is managed in part as a component of a water storage system for downstream power generation.
-Brookfield Renewable Energy Group owns and operates a water control dam at the outlet of Graham Lake, downstream of Green Lake, and a hydroelectric generating facility (FERC No. 2727) approximately four miles downstream of Graham Lake in the City of Ellsworth.
+The Green Lake Dam is managed for power generation at the Project.
 In addition, water management of Green Lake is designed to maintain recreation values, allow water supply for the Green Lake National Fish Hatchery (GLNFH), protect Arctic charr spawning habitat, and maintain sufficient flow in Reeds Brook.
 The Green Lake dam gates are manually operated.
 Water is drawn from Green Lake by the GLNFH by means of two submerged pipes (non-project) to supply the Hatchery.
-Up to 30 cfs may be used on a priority basis by the Hatchery.
+Up to 30 cfs from Green Lake may be used on a priority basis by the Hatchery.

+Brookfield Renewable Energy Group owns and operates a water control dam at the outlet of Graham Lake, downstream of Green Lake, and a hydroelectric generating facility (FERC No. 2727) approximately four miles downstream of Graham Lake in the City of Ellsworth.
+The Project does not operate as part of the Brookfield projects nor benefit financially or otherwise from these projects.
+The Project does coordinate with Brookfield’s River Control (as well as Ellsworth officials and other emergency personnel as appropriate) during heavy flood flows to make sure water released from the Green Lake Dam will not cause problems for Brookfield or the City of Ellsworth.

 The Licensee adheres to an operating schedule which ensures maintenance of recreational values, allows water supply for the hatchery, and protects Arctic charr spawning habitat.
 The lake is drawn down during the fall and winter from the spillway elevation of 160.7 ft NGVD29 datum to a minimum of 157.5 ft NGVD29 datum (7.2 to 4.0 feet on the staff gauge).
 The fall drawdown begins after Labor Day weekend and is completed by October 15 of each year.
-This completion date has been chosen to be before arctic charr spawn in the lake.
 The lake is then allowed to partially refill during the fall and early winter.
 Depending on the extent that the pond is refilled, the pond is drawn down prior to spring runoff to protect against flooding.
 Winter drawdown varies annually, depending on the amount of runoff anticipated from snowpack.
-Throughout the winter the lake level is not drawn down below the level on October 15 of the previous year. to prevent dewatering of arctic charr eggs deposited the previous fall.
+Throughout the winter the lake level is not drawn down below the level on October 15 of the previous year.

+The maximum fall/winter/spring drawdown level of 3.2 feet from full pond is in place to guarantee that Arctic charr eggs are not dewatered.
+It was originally believed that it was necessary to complete the fall drawdown before Arctic charr spawn in the lake, but that has been discovered to not be necessary, as covered in Section 2.2.2 below.

 The lake is restored to between elevations 159.7 ft and 160.7 ft NGVD29 datum (6.2’ and 7.2’ on the staff gauge) by June 1.
 The lake is maintained between elevation 159.7 ft and 160.7 ft NGVD29 datum for the period of June 1 through Labor Day of each year.
-This provides for the recreational use of the lake and shorefront areas.
+This provides for the recreational use of the lake and shorefront areas and provides sufficient water pressure for the Hatchery’s to draw water from Green Lake into their filtration building using their own pipes.

 Turbine operation is controlled manually.
 Because of the fixed operating point of the larger turbine, it is either operated at full discharge capacity of 90 cfs or is off.
-The smaller turbine with a fixed, but much smaller, flow (estimated at 7 cfs) can operate continuously as inflow allows.
+The smaller turbine with a fixed, but much smaller, flow (estimated at 7 cfs) can operate continuously as lake level and inflow allow.
 The Licensee maintains an instantaneous minimum flow of 1 cfs in Reeds Brook.
 (FERC, 1984) Under most conditions, the leakage past the dam is more than the required 1 cfs.